-Texts should be drawn from a wide range of contexts and be focused on participating in the workplace and community.
-Further to this, texts should be drawn from a range of sources including media texts, multimodal texts, texts used in daily interactions, and workplace texts from increasingly complex and unfamiliar settings.
+Texts are drawn from a wide range of contexts and focus on participating in the workplace and community.
+Further to this, texts are drawn from a range of sources including media texts, multimodal texts, texts used in daily interactions and workplace texts from increasingly complex and unfamiliar settings.
 As students develop these skills, they engage with texts that encompass the everyday language of personal experience to the more abstract, specialised and technical language of different workplaces, including the language of further study.